Council And Local Authority Compensation Claims

 What Are The Eligibility Criteria For Council Compensation Claims?

-- The council failed to uphold their duty of care.
+- The council must have failed to enact their duty

 Time Limits For Claims Against The Council